viamrobotics/docs/static/include/program/authenticate.md

    {{< /alert >}}

 2. The robot's remote address: Include the address, which resembles `12345.somerobot-main.viam.cloud`.
-The robot address is as a public address to connect to your robot.
+The robot address is a public address to connect to your robot.
    You can find this address at the top of the robot's **Control** tab or in the **Code sample** tab.